open-telemetry/opentelemetry.io/content/en/blog/2024/new-otel-features-envoy-istio/index.md

 resource attributes and configurable sampling decisions were lagging behind the stable portions of the OpenTelemetry specification.

-Starting from Envoy 1.29+ and Istio 1.21+, users now have access to the following new features:
+Starting from Envoy 1.29+ and Istio 1.21+, users have access to the new features described below.

 ### OTLP HTTP exporter